truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/45-linked-discourses-on-the-eightfold-path.md

 "... accomplishment in diligence ..."

 <!--pg-->
-### N 45.83 Accomplishment in Rational Application of Mind *Yonisomanasikārasampadāsutta*
+### SN 45.83 Accomplishment in Rational Application of Mind *Yonisomanasikārasampadāsutta*

 "... accomplishment in rational application of mind.
 A mendicant accomplished in rational application of mind can expect to develop and